 Training Modules 2 and 3

-Training Modules 2 and 3 are offered in a 6-day workshop designed for mental and physical health professionals who would like to gain skills in observing and assessing clients from a somatic framework, and expand their knowledge of somatic interventions that work directly with the regulatory systems that underlie and maintain problems such as anxiety, depression, isolation and other relational issues, and dissociation.
+Training Modules 2 and 3 are offered together in in two three-day back-to-back workshops designed for mental and physical health professionals who would like to gain skills in observing and assessing clients from a somatic framework, and expand their knowledge of somatic interventions that work directly with the regulatory systems that underlie and maintain problems such as anxiety, depression, isolation and other relational issues, and dissociation.

 Daily sessions from 9:00 am-12:15 pm, and 1:45-5:00 pm.